 This method is highly efficient and low-cost.
 With this method, you can create up to 7,000 high-quality solder balls per second in any orifice.
-However, the method also comes with its downsides.
+However, the technique also comes with its downsides.

 For starters, the technique can be fraught with contamination and turn out messy.
-Also, each of the balls will each have a different weight, although you can measure their weights.
-Also, it’s nearly impossible to obtain balls with a tolerance of 1.5%.
+Each of the balls will each have a different weight, although you can measure their values.
+Also, it's nearly impossible to obtain balls with a tolerance of 1.5%.

 The Importance of The Packaging on The Formed Solder Ball